-Japan is a leading regional advocate of R2P and plays a role in supporting its implementation.
+Japan is a leading regional advocate of R2P and plays a role in supporting implementation.
 It performs well in regards to most aspects of R2P implementation, both domestic and international.

-Japan appointed a national focal point for the Responsibility to Protect in 2015, has joined the Group of Friends of R2P, and has worked constructively - albeit through a focus on human security rather than R2P - to incorporate atrocity crime risks and dynamics into conflict analysis and development partnerships.
+Japan appointed a national Focal Point for the Responsibility to Protect in 2015, has joined the Group of and Friends of R2P, has worked constructively - albeit through a focus on human security rather than R2P - to crime incorporate atrocity risks and dynamics conflict analysis into and development partnerships.
 However, Japan has stopped short of developing measures to ensure or promote implementation of R2P, such as a national assessment of risk and resilience and domestic mechanisms to hold the government accountable.

-Japan performs particularly well in terms of the implementation of existing international legal instruments and the domestic applicability of the covenant.
-Japan has ratified eleven of the twelve key international law instruments most relevant to R2P and actively participates in the Universal Periodic Review of the Human Rights Council.
-Additionally, Japan has relatively strong mechanisms ensuring the promotion and protection of human rights, equal access to judicial institutions, and the protection of vulnerable segments of society (particularly in relation to sexual and gender-based violence).
+Japan performs particularly well in terms of the implementation of existing international domestic legal instruments and the applicability of the covenant.
+Japan has ratified eleven of the twelve international law instruments most relevant to R2P and actively participates in the Universal Periodic Review of the Human Rights Council.
+Additionally, Japan has relatively strong mechanisms ensuring the promotion and protection of human rights, equal access to judicial institutions, and the protection of vulnerable segments of society (particularly in relation to sexual and genderbased violence).
 Significantly, however, Japan has not yet established a National Human Rights Institution, though enabling legislation has been debated for two decades.
 Japan has a robust civil society sector, an inclusive education system, and civilian authorities maintain effective control over the security sector.

-In terms of bilateral and multilateral diplomacy, Japan performs very strongly.
-It has participated in and delivered official statements at all but two of the General Assembly's meetings on R2P.
+Japan has participated in and delivered official statements at all but two of the

+General Assembly's meetings on R2P.
 Additionally, Japan has participated in various domestic and regional R2P-related panels and symposiums.
-During its tenure as a member of the Security Council (2005-2006, 2009-2010, and 2016-2017) it supported various resolutions relating to R2P and cosponsored two resolutions specifically referencing R2P.
+During its tenures as a member of the Security Council, it supported various resolutions relating to R2P and cosponsored two resolutions specifically referencing R2P.
 At the General Assembly it has been a cosponsor of at least 7 resolutions that have referenced R2P.
-Japan has been a 'strong' supporter of humanitarian and atrocity prevention activities in crisis contexts, though it has stopped short of developing a leadership role.
+Japan has been a strong supporter of humanitarian and atrocity prevention activities in crisis contexts, though it has stopped short of developing a leadership role.
 Japan is also an active supporter of the United Nations, including its various organs and initiatives, and has invested considerable resources into strengthening the UN's ability to recruit, train and deploy human rights experts.
-It tends to support early preventive action, but was notably relunctant to act swiftly during the 2017 crisis in Rakhine state owing to its comprehensive bilateral relationship with Myanmar.
+It tends to support early preventive action, but was notably reluctant to act swiftly during the 2017 crisis in Rakhine state owing to its comprehensive bilateral relationship with Myanmar.

 Japan focuses heavily on peacebuilding and humanitarian assistance, with a strong gender and development focus.
-Japan is one of the region's greatest financial contributors to peacekeeping and - since signing the Act on Cooperation with the United Nations Peacekeeping Operations and Other Operations in 1992 - has contributed to six UN peacekeeping operations, two of which (MI-NUSCA and UNMISS) have a protection of civilians mandate.
+Japan is one region's greatest of the financial contributors to peacekeeping and - since signing the Act on Cooperation with the United Nations Peacekeeping Operations and Other Operations in 1992 - has contributed to six UN peacekeeping operations.
 Japan has also supported peacekeeping training centres in Africa and provided pre-deployment education and training on sexual violence and women's care needs.
 Until recently, Japan was constitutionally inhibited from deploying combat troops overseas and remains reluctant to do so.
 As such, it has not indicated support for the Kigali Principles.